Ailrid/virid/packages/core/README.md

 # @virid/core

-`@virid/core` is the logical heart of the entire Virid ecosystem.
-It provides a deterministic message distribution and scheduling mechanism designed to decouple business logic from complex UI frameworks and runtime environments.
+`@virid/core` serves as the logical heartbeat of the entire Virid ecosystem.
+It provides a deterministic message distribution and scheduling mechanism, designed to completely decouple business logic from complex UI frameworks and runtime environments.

+⚠️ **Warning:** This framework heavily incorporates design philosophies from **Rust**, **Bevy**, and **NestJS**.
+It has a steep learning curve and requires the configuration of `reflect-metadata` with experimental metadata support enabled.

-## 🌟 Core Design Philosophy
+### 🌟 Core Design Philosophy

-- **Absolute Environment Independence**: This package does not depend on any browser, Node.js specific APIs, or third-party libraries (relying only on `reflect-metadata` for decorator functionality).
-This ensures the core can run seamlessly in Electron main processes, Worker threads, Web rendering layers, or even pure server environments.
+- **Absolute Environment Independence:** This package does not rely on any browser-specific APIs, Node.js internals, or third-party libraries (with the sole exception of `reflect-metadata` for decorator functionality).
+This ensures the kernel can run seamlessly within Electron main processes, Worker threads, Web rendering layers, or even pure server-side environments.
-- **Deterministic Scheduling**: It introduces a "Tick" mechanism similar to game engines, utilizing a double-buffered message pool to ensure the predictability of logic execution order.
+- **Deterministic Scheduling:** By introducing a game-engine-inspired **Tick mechanism**, the framework utilizes double-buffered message pools to ensure the execution order of logic remains strictly predictable.
+- **Strong Typing & Ownership:** All systems are built with robust type safety, enforcing the use of modern TypeScript types and classes as unique identifiers.
+It features a runtime "modification shield" to intercept any illegal write operations.
+Move beyond a reliance on hot-reloading; as the saying goes: *If it compiles, it works.*

 ## 🛠️ Core Functional Overview

 ### 1. Message-Driven & Dispatcher Mechanism

-In Virid, all state changes must be triggered by sending a `Message` command.
+In `Virid`, all state changes must be triggered by sending a `Message` command.

-- **Automatic Scheduling**: By defining specific types of `Message` and corresponding `System` handlers, the engine automatically invokes the registered logic in the next microtask cycle (Tick).
+- **Automatic Scheduling**: By defining specific types of `Message` and corresponding `System` handlers, the engine automatically invokes the registered logic in the next microtask cycle (`Tick`).
 - **Message Types**:
   - **`SingleMessage`**: Messages of the same type within the same Tick are automatically merged, suitable for state synchronization.
   - **`EventMessage`**: Sequentially appended, ensuring the integrity of action sequences.